Nikon V3 Review

 The additional grip and EVF are both very solid feeling, and the grip feels excellent in the hand.
 The fully-kitted version of the V3 definitely feels like a mini-DSLR, which follows along very nicely with Nikon's intended user base for this camera.
 Seasoned pros and enthusiast DSLR shooters will feel right at home with this souped-up kit.

-The EVF features a similar rounded-eyecup design like their D800 and D4 cameras and houses a high-resolution 2,359k-dot LCD screen.
+The EVF features a similar rounded-eyecup design like those of Nikon's D800 and D4 DSLRs, and houses a high-resolution 2,359k-dot LCD screen.
 The new three-inch 1,037k-dot touchscreen LCD has a tilting design (170 degrees upwards or 87 degrees downwards) for easier shooting at low or high angles.
 Photographers can use the touchscreen for touch-to-focus in both stills and video recording, and as a trigger for the shutter button -- just tap where you want to focus and the V3 will snap a photo.

 Adding on the handgrip attachment not only improves the ergonomics of the camera, but also provides a third customizable function button, its own shutter release button and an additional sub-command dial.
 Sadly, it does not add any battery capacity.